 Experience the personal stories behind the headlines.
 Devoted to telling stories that humanize complex issues, WORLD shares the best of public media in news, documentaries, and informational programming that helps us understand conflicts, movements and cultures.
 WORLD's focus is on its original content, offering a national platform to makers examining issues too often ignored by mainstream media.

-Since the onset of the COVID-19 pandemic, the Asian American and Pacific Islander community has been plagued by heightened hate.
-This AAPI Heritage Month, watch films that honor the struggles faced and celebrate the accomplishments of this vibrant community.
+Since the onset of the COVID-19 pandemic, the Asian American, Native Hawaiian and Pacific Islander community has been plagued by heightened hate.
+This AANHPI Heritage Month, watch films that honor the struggles faced and celebrate the accomplishments of this vibrant community.

 WORLD Channel presents films rich with voices from the Indigenous community.
 With the leadership of our partner Vision Maker Media, we invite you to listen and learn from these Native storytellers.